danielseolino/vocational-lab-methodology/case-studies/analog-telephony/README.md

 ## Documentation Status

-This case study is currently being documented.
+The core documentation for this case study currently includes:

-Future additions will include system diagrams, hardware documentation, laboratory activities, implementation details, photographs, configuration information, and cost considerations.
+- system architecture and end-to-end service-path diagrams;
+- hardware documentation and implementation photographs;
+- PBX software architecture and configuration examples;
+- documented learning activities;
+- optional complementary telecommunications activities.

+Future development will focus on:

+- implementation cost analysis;
+- replication guidance;
+- instructor notes;
+- refinement of the laboratory methodology;
+- and preparation of related technical and academic publications.